SmartTokenLabs/token-negotiator/README.md

 # `token-negotiator`

-Open source technology that enables you build web experiences for users around the tokens they hold.
+Token Negotiator is an open source technology that enables you build web experiences for users around the tokens, collectibles, coins and attestations they hold.
+Enabled across EVM, Solana, Flow, Chiliz and EOS (Ultra).
+Create logic flows to enable personalized web experiences.

 ## Usage